tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

   - Create opportunities for our best technical experts to learn the Domain;
   - Assign our best, most committed, interested and long term connected developers to develop and maintain the Core Domain;
   - Use a well designed framework to save us from developing the most generic parts and leave us free to focus on the core.
+  - a well designed framework may be able to provide high-level abstractions that you can specialize for your use.
+It may save you from developing the more generic parts and leave you free to concentrate on your CORE, however, cautious the followings:
+    - you are losing an essential software asset.
+Back off restrictive frameworks in your CORE DOMAIN
+    - the area treated by the framework is not as pivotal as you thought.
+Redraw the boundaries of the CORE DOMAIN to the truly distinctive part of the model
+    - you don't have special needs in your CORE DOMAIN.
+Consider a lower-risk solution, such as purchasing software to integrate with your applications

 ## generic subdomains